Maddi Zachacz, Budget Director

 |pdf 2019 Capital Plan (81 KB)||pdf 2019 Serial Bond Payment Schedule (7 KB)|

 A Message to the Community Regarding the Supervisor’s

 Dana Levenberg, Town Supervisor

-The Supervisor’s Tentative 2018 Budget is available in the Town Clerk’s office at 16 Croton Avenue, the Ossining Public Library, and online at www.townofossining.com.
-There will be a short presentation on the proposed budget at the November 8th, 2017 Town Board Work Session, which is scheduled to take place at 16 Croton Avenue beginning at 7:30PM.
+The Supervisor’s Tentative 2019 Budget is available in the Town Clerk’s Office at 16 Croton Avenue, the Ossining Public Library, and online at www.townofossining.com.
+There will be a short presentation on the proposed budget at the Tuesday, November 20th Town Board Work Session, which is scheduled to take place at 16 Croton Avenue beginning at 7:30PM.

 The Ossining Town Board will also be discussing the Supervisor’s Tentative Budget with our department heads during the month of November on the following days and times: